-- ▶ Delahaye et al. (2011) introduced a method using national accounts tables which quantified the underlying driving forces of changes in total waste and landfilled waste. - Reynolds et al. (2014) proposed a method using national accounts tables to estimate the types and quantities of waste generated in both industry and households, which has been applied to Australia.
+- Delahaye et al. (2011) introduced a method using national accounts tables which quantified the underlying driving forces of changes in total waste and landfilled waste. - Reynolds et al. (2014) proposed a method using national accounts tables to estimate the types and quantities of waste generated in both industry and households, which has been applied to Australia.

-Accounting Framework."
+Sources: Delahaye, R., R. Hoekstra, and L. Nootenboom.
+2011.
+"Analysing the Production and Treatment of Solid Waste using a National Accounting Framework."
 Waste Management & Research 29(7); Reynolds, C., A. Geschke, J. Piantadosi, and J. Boland.
 2015.
-"Estimating Industrial Solid Waste and Municipal Solid Waste Data at High Resolution using Economic Accounts: An Input-Output Approach with Australian Case Study."
+"Estimating Industrial Solid Waste and Municipal Solid Waste Data at High Resolution using Economic Accounts: An Input-Dutput Approach with Australian Case Study."
 Journal of Material Cycles and Waste Management 3.